 - take and pass PDEV 6770 Professional Development for Research Postgraduate Students

 - pass the one-credit LANG 5001 Postgraduate English for Engineering Research Studies course, though credit earned from LANG 5001 cannot be counted toward degree requirements.
-Students can be exempted from taking LANG 5001 by the department head or the postgraduate coordinator, based on students’ background and/or the HKUST Language Center’s English proficiency assessment
+Students can be exempted from taking LANG 5001 with the approval of the Department Head and Postgraduate Coordinator, based on students’ background and/or the HKUST Language Center’s English proficiency assessment

 - take and pass IEDA 6800 Departmental Seminar for at least four semesters during their residency.
 Part-time students may be exempted from this requirement